SEC chief defends 'neither admit nor deny' but will review

-WASHINGTON, May 7 (Reuters) - The new head of the U.S. Securities and Exchange Commission defended on Tuesday the agency’s policy of letting firms settle civil charges without admitting or denying them, but also pledged to review the practice.
+WASHINGTON (Reuters) - The new head of the Securities and Exchange Commission defended on Tuesday the agency’s policy of letting firms settle civil charges without admitting or denying them, but also pledged to review the practice.

 The practice has come under fire from some federal judges and lawmakers who argue the SEC should insist on an admission of guilt.